In a Nutshell:

 Recommended For: Users between 5’6” and 6’4,” weigh 375 pounds or less, and are looking for a durable sleeper recliner with lift functionality.

-It’s an interesting, versatile, comfortable product and it just might be the solution you’re looking for.
+It’s an interesting, versatile, comfortable product that might be the solution you’re looking for.
 Having said that, we’ll be quick to note that it’s not a perfect chair.
-It does have its share of limitations, and we’ll cover both the good and the bad in the sections that follow so you’ll have all the information you need to decide if this is the chair you’ve been looking for.
+It has its share of limitations, and we’ll cover both the good and the bad in the following sections so you’ll have all the information you need to decide if this is the chair you’ve been looking for.
 If that sounds good to you, let’s dive in and see what this model is all about!

-As you can see, this is a fairly sizeable piece of furniture, and we should point out right off the bat here in our Med Lift 5555 review that it does not incorporate “wall hugger” technology into its design, so you’ll need about two feet of clearance between the seatback and whatever wall you place this chair near if you want to recline fully.
+As you can see, this is a fairly sizeable piece of furniture.
+We should point out right off the bat in our Med Lift 5555 review that it does not incorporate “wall hugger” technology into its design, so you’ll need about two feet of clearance between the seatback and whatever wall you place this chair near if you want to recline fully.

-Also, note that this model comes up a bit short in terms of the amount of weight it can support.
-It’s not at all uncommon to find chairs like this that are capable of supporting 400, 450, or even 500 pounds, so bear the weight limit in mind right along with the seat measurements when making a decision on this one.
-If at all possible, we recommend going to a furniture showroom where one of these is available and giving it a firsthand try before you buy.
+Also, note that this model falls short regarding the weight it can support.
+It’s not uncommon to find chairs like this capable of supporting 400, 450, or even 500 pounds, so bear the weight limit in mind, along with the seat measurements, when deciding.
+If possible, we recommend going to a furniture showroom where one of these is available and giving it a firsthand try before you buy.

 That’s not necessarily a bad thing.
 On more than one occasion, we’ve seen perfectly good chairs ruined by trying to do too much and implementing advanced features poorly.
 On the whole, we like the approach the design team took here.

-In any case, if you decide to order one of these, know that the earth tone fabric you see in the picture at the other end of the link is but one option.
-You can order the Med Lift Chair 5555 in a variety of fabrics and colors, and if you like, you can even get one in leather.
+If you decide to order one of these, know that the earth-tone fabric you see in the picture at the other end of the link is but one option.
+You can order the Med Lift Chair 5555 in various fabrics and colors; if you like, you can get one in leather.

-We would advise against going with the leather-clad variant though, for two reasons.
+However, we would advise against the leather-clad variant for two reasons.
 First, the company uses bonded leather.
-That’s real leather, to be sure, but it is created by fusing scraps together, which means that the finished product isn’t as flexible, durable or supple as genuine grain leather.
+That’s real leather, to be sure, but it is created by fusing scraps, which means that the finished product isn’t as flexible, durable, or supple as genuine grain leather.

-After about a year of heavy daily use, or two years of moderate daily use, you can expect the leather to begin peeling and cracking.
+After about a year of heavy or two years of moderate daily use, you can expect the leather to begin peeling and cracking.
 Given the price of the chair, that’s not good.

 The second issue is this: If you’re looking for a chair for napping or sleeping, leather is just a poor upholstery choice because it’s not breathable.
 There’s a reason you don’t have leather sheets on your bed, after all!